 - Improve your muscle mobility with specific exercises designed to mobilize tight muscles that restrict movement and impair your performance.

 Only when you’re injured can you truly appreciate what it feels like to be healthy.
-Or put in another way, once you recover from an injury, you’ll do almost anything to keep yourself from getting injured again.
+Put another way, once you recover from an injury, you’ll do almost anything to keep yourself from getting injured again.

-Here are some preventive measures to help you do that:
+Here are some more preventive measures to help you do that:

 - Don’t rush your recovery – Instead of focusing on your end goal to get back on the bike (or back out on the field), take the time to heal, be patient, and stay focused and positive – injury recovery is a process.